-Last year I read more than one hundred of the entries for Christmas Miracles, a compilation book.
+A few years ago, I read more than one hundred entries for Christmas Miracles, a compilation book.
 The major flaw in at least a third of them was that they told us the ending before they told us the story.

 • "The worst Christmas of my life became the best Christmas ever."

 • "I want to tell you about the Christmas where I became aware of my self-centered attitude."

 • "I didn't want to put my last five dollars in the Christmas offering but I did and God rewarded me on Christmas Day."

 You might be curious enough to read on, but you know the outcome, so why bother?